CENTER OF SOCIAL INNOVATIONS

 e-mail: katarzyna.zajda@uni.lodz.pl

-She works in the Department of Social Pedagogy at the Faculty of Educational Sciences of the University of Lodz.
+Sociologist at the Department of Rural, Urban, and Social Change Sociology at the Faculty of Economics and Sociology, University of Lodz.

 Contact details: